IbraheemJanajreh/TodoList/README.md

 # TodoList App

-This Project Use JSON-Server as backend, And use RTK Query to make requests
+This project Use JSON-Server as backend, And use RTK Query to make requests.

+You can add, delete, check, uncheck your goals.

 ### Install Dependencies
 ```